What is Bridging the Gap?

 Before a person leaves the facility, the client or their counsellor contacts the appropriate Bridging the Gap committee, who locates a temporary contact in their home community.
 The temporary contact gets in touch with the person leaving the facility and sets up a time and place to meet after they are discharged from the facility.
 The AA contact then offers to take the newcomer to a few meetings and introduces them to the program of Alcoholics Anonymous.
 This vital 12th Step work can help to alleviate their fear in attending meetings alone.

 In Manitoba, we have a Bridging the Gap Committee in Winnipeg that coordinates the Bridging the Gap activities through the AA Manitoba Central Office.

-The forms for clients and for members to participate in the Bridging the Gap program can be found via the links below:
+The forms for clients and for members to participate in the Bridging the Gap program can be found at the top of the page.

 For more information you can: